Book a free Call

 • Low confidence in your ability to complete the work

-• Difficulty managing attention and focus
+• Executive functioning such as managing attention and focus

 Once you understand what’s driving it, procrastination becomes much easier to change.

-🧩 How Coaching Helps You Break the Cycle
+How Coaching Helps You Break the Cycle

-In coaching, we don’t rely on motivation or willpower.
+In academic coaching, we don’t rely on motivation or willpower.
 Instead, we focus on changing the process behind your work.

 Together, we look at: